Trusted WordPress tutorials, when you need them most.

 Hide WordPress logo and links

-Next, you want to go to the ‘Dashboard’ tab.
+Next, you’ll want to go to the ‘Dashboard’ tab.

 Upload custom dashboard logo

-The custom logo should be exactly 40 x 40 pixels in dimensions.
+Your custom logo should be exactly 40 x 40 pixels in dimensions.
+Otherwise, it will look funny – either cropped or stretched.

-Don’t forget to click on the ‘Save’ button at the top right-hand corner to store your settings.
+Don’t forget to click on the ‘Save’ button at the top right-hand corner to save your changes.

 Save button

-Now, head back to the WordPress admin area.
+Now, let’s head back to the WordPress admin area and open the ‘Dashboard’ panel.

-You should see the logo in your dashboard.
-Here’s what it would look like:
+In this panel, you should see the new custom logo.
+Here’s what it might look like:

 Custom dashboard logo

-Aside from the custom dashboard logo, White Label CMS also offers other features to rebrand your WordPress installation.
+Aside from the custom dashboard logo, the White Label CMS plugin also offers other features to rebrand your WordPress installation.

-See our guide on how to white-label the WordPress admin dashboard for detailed instructions.
+For more information, you can refer to our guide on how to white-label the WordPress admin dashboard.

 Method 2: Manually Adding Custom Dashboard Logo in WordPress